mche3kek/lisa/README_original.md

 # LISA = LISA Is Sets Automated

-## Formal Verification Project

-To test our implementation of ring theory, you can run the `sbt runMain lisa.maths.algebra.RingTheory`.
-Many theorems rely on `sorry` because of our use of group theory lemmas and theorems which were written in a deprecated LISA version (and thus replaced with `sorry`).

-## What is LISA ?

 LISA is a proof assistant based on first-order logic sequent calculus and set theory.
 To get started, check the [Reference Manual](refman/lisa.pdf).